Frequently asked questions.

 What level of experience is required?

-Participants should have prior backcountry skiing or splitboarding experience, strong downhill skills in variable snow conditions, and a solid level of fitness.
+Participants should have prior backcountry skiing or splitboarding experience, strong downhill skills in variable snow conditions, and the level of fitness required to hike all day in the mountains.

 What happens if the weather is poor?